Children don’t have the same judgment as adults, and sometimes they hurt themselves (or others)

 - Tree house

 - Fountains or wells

-But a ladder could be considered an attractive nuisance.
-So, while the child was trespassing and technically caused their own injury by climbing a ladder that they were too small to climb, the court could find that it was an attractive nuisance.
+If a child was trespassing and technically caused their own injury by climbing a ladder that they were too small to climb, the court could find that it was an attractive nuisance.
 In other words, the property owner should have realized that an unattended ladder might be tempting to a young child if left in an area that’s easily accessible.

-What if you are injured by a minor in Florida?
+What if you are injured by a minor in Georgia?

-Should you call a Florida personal injury lawyer?
+Should you call a Georgia personal injury lawyer?